About

 Things to check are:

-- Check the target on the macro in question - open Input Director (on the master system) and switch to the "Macros" tab.
+- Check the target on the macro in question - open Input Director (on the Director system) and switch to the "Macros ' Keybindings" tab.
 Double click on the problem macro to open the "Edit Macro" window.
-Ensure that the target isn't unassigned and that its set appropriately.
+Ensure that the target isn't unassigned and that it's set appropriately.

 Return to top